 Universal Data Access Control

 One of the most basic but important tenets of data governance is data access control, and to keep sensitive data truly secure, you need a tool that automates access control with fine-grained parameters.
-With platforms like Immuta, data engineering and operations teams can use fine-grained access controls to ensure only the people who need access to data have it, without making copies or working within complicated, static role-based access parameters.
+With platforms like Immuta, data engineering and operations teams can use fine-grained access control to ensure only the people who need access to data have it, without making copies or working within complicated, static role-based access parameters.
 The ability to enforce these access controls universally across any cloud compute platform helps ensure policies are consistent and scalable so no data falls through the cracks.

 Automated Auditing & Reporting

-Platforms such as Immuta offer automated policy enforcement, an essential tool that makes auditing data usage easier and faster than ever.
+Platforms such as Immuta offer automated data policy enforcement, an essential tool that makes auditing data usage easier and faster than ever.
 The platform you choose should allow you to gather real-time insights into data usage across your organization with detailed, auto-generated reports that show which data was accessed, by whom, when it was accessed, and for what purpose.

 When it comes to data masking, there are several different types available.
 Each type has its own advantages and disadvantages, and may be most efficient for specific applications.
 Here are some of the most common types of data masking for analytical databases.